zedevs/dotfiles/README.md

 #### To checkout

-- remap asdf row to control the terminal and qwerty to control windows
+- remap ctrl+a to control the terminal and 12345 to control windows
+  - maximise windows/left/right
+- invest in learning more about zellij???
+Do I need zellij actually
+- max parity between cursor and neovim
+  - leader-e opens filethree
+  - leader-s splits windows
-- try starship
+- JetBrains type